Dastak (1970 film): Critical reception

-Upon release, Dastak was widely praised for its bold subject matter and the performances of Sanjeev Kumar and Rehana Sultan.
-Sukanya Verma of Rediff.com described it as rejecting conventional filmmaking to produce a “nuanced, uncompromised vision” that critiques the contradictions of social structures through the lives of ordinary, imperfect people.
+Sukanya Verma of Rediff.com described it as rejecting "conventional ideas of filmmaking to produce a nuanced, uncompromised vision, which slams the inconsistencies and ethics of social structure through ordinary, imperfect people."
 Dastak was featured in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May Have Missed.
 In a retrospective review, Sukanya Verma of Rediff.com wrote, "It [Dastak] rejects conventional ideas of filmmaking to produce a nuanced, uncompromised vision, which slams the inconsistencies and ethics of social structure through ordinary, imperfect people.
 Yet shows how it’s these very ordinary, imperfect people who battle it in spirit till the very end."